The United Kingdom remains a top destination for international students, combining world-class education with vibrant…

 - Visa processing time: Generally 4–8 weeks, with priority processing in some regions.

-- Undergraduate: 1-year post-study work visa (Third Level Graduate Scheme)
+- Post-study stay: Undergraduate: 1-year post-study work visa (Third Level Graduate Scheme); Postgraduate: 2-year post-study work visa.

-- Pathway to work & residence: Many graduates transition into the Irish workforce, especially in tech, finance, pharmaceuticals, and healthcare.
+- Pathway to work & residence: Many graduates transition into the Irish workforce, particularly in tech, finance, pharmaceuticals, and healthcare.
+Study in Ireland visa info

 4. Cultural Inclusivity